podusowski/lum/README.md

 ----------------
 There are various thread sanitizers which check whether your structures are synchronized, `lum` check your concurrent algorithms logic.
 Pretty vague, I know, let's see some examples.

 Consider [following code](cases/nosync.cpp).
 Program has two threads.
 One (commented as supplementary) writes a value, second one (main thread) reads it.
 Is this program correct?
 Well, no. Writes and reads aren't synchronized.
-In fact, we can even see a data rate in ThreadSanitizer:
+In fact, we can even see a data race in ThreadSanitizer:

 ```
 WARNING: ThreadSanitizer: data race (pid=20480)